Italian Social Movement: Ideology

 The MSI's political program stressed traditional values, law and order, and hostility towards revolution and revolutionary movements.
 It particularly advocated a centralised state with a presidential system of government, and no devolution of powers to regions.
 The party pursued a dualistic policy, in which it combined anti-establishment discourse with a practical policy of electoral cooperation with the mainstream right.

+According to Aldo Cazzullo, the MSI had "two souls": one "inspired by Arturo Michelini, was bourgeois, Atlanticist, pro-American and pro-Israel" and the other led by Pino Rauti, was "anti-bourgeois, anti-Atlantic, and pro-Arab"; the first "prevailed, also thanks to the decision by Giorgio Almirante who, after having clashed with him at the 1963 congress, made an agreement with Michelini".

 Although it was for a long time preoccupied with the debate of fascism and anti-fascism, the party started to distance itself from this in the early 1970s to rather focus on contemporary Italian issues.
 While both wings of the party agreed after the 1950s that fascism was dead, they nevertheless saw some good things in fascism that they wanted to reinstitute.
 When the party transformed itself into the AN, it outspokenly rejected fascism, as well as "any kind of totalitarianism and racism".
 In contrast to other far-right parties in Europe which increased their power in the late 1980s, the MSI chose not to campaign against immigration, because Italy was less concerned about the topic at the time versus other European countries.